Rapture TV: Rapture TV Live

 On 12 June 2007, Rapture relaunched its live stream, which initially broadcast R:Muzik 24/7 but now also broadcast programmes from the Rapture archive.
 A week beforehand the stream was trialled unsuccessfully using peercast.
 The free stream was a temporary measure, and in the future was likely going to be replaced with a high quality paid service.
 In October 2007, a new feature was added enabling viewers to select music videos to play on the live stream for free via the Rapture website.

 2008

 On 31 March 2008, the Competition Commission Appeals Tribunal released their judgement, in which they unanimously dismissed the appeal.

 Rapture continued to be very vocally critical of Sky and the various related Murdoch companies on public forums for some time before focusing their efforts elsewhere.

 2009

 Rapture attempted to restart their satellite broadcast presence in an audio-only capacity by broadcasting several shows for satellite radio broadcaster RTI, Radio Tatras International (Sky channel 0195), a British-Slovak station.
 These broadcasts took place on 17 and 24 January 2009.

-RTI closed down shortly after this, on 25 January.